clean17/random-player/README.md

 SELECT setval('chats_id_seq', (SELECT MAX(id) FROM chats));

-GRANT ALL PRIVILEGES ON TABLE chats_room TO myuser;
+GRANT ALL PRIVILEGES ON TABLE chat_rooms TO myuser;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO myuser;
 ```